 The body expends energy separating the juice in a smoothie from the fiber.
 The body only has a certain amount of energy — it’s not unlimited.
 And when a large amount of that energy is going towards the separation and digestion of a smoothie, the body cannot allocate that energy to cleansing, renewing, and detoxifying.
 The reason that “fasting” works is because you’re giving your body a complete rest from digesting food for a period of time.

 There is no issue with clearing old matter from the colon with Juice Feasting–fiber is not required to facilitate this process.
-Let’s get graphic for a minute: during each Juice Feast that I’ve done, and every one I have ever coached, even though there is only juice being taken in, old, undigested waste matter still comes out simply due to the sweeping effects of juice, and certainly with watery help through colonics or enemas.
+Let’s get graphic for a minute: during each Juice Feast that I’ve done, and every one I have ever coached, even though there is only juice being taken in, old, undigested waste matter still comes out simply due to the sweeping effects of juice, and certainly with watery help through colonics.
 The colon is the first place that has to be cleared — once the toxicity from it is released, the cells from the rest of the body start to dump out toxicity to be eliminated.
 And, if the body doesn’t have to digest fiber, the cells have the energy to do that dumping.

 Quite simply, the state of cleansing that the body goes into by drinking juices only is far deeper than where the body can get to with smoothies.
 Deep, long-held cellular toxicity won’t be released nearly as quickly when the body is spending energy digesting fiber.
 This is actually also true for the nut milks that you see as part of some retail cleanses, though this post isn’t specifically about the nut milk thing.
 It’s also why it’s advised not to eat even simple things like fruit during a juice cleanse if you want the fastest results.
 You won’t get the same level of detoxification, alkalization, and renewal.
 Gabriel Cousens, M.D., describes this process which the body can only enter into when on juice only: